Keir Starmer reiterates need to ‘de-escalate’ Israel-Iran conflict

 It comes after Mr Lammy had conversations with representatives from Iran, Jordan and Saudi Arabia as well as European foreign ministers on Friday.

-Iranian state media said Tehran has warned the US, the UK and France not to help Israel stop Iran’s strikes, according to reports on Saturday.
+Iranian state media reported that Tehran has warned the US, the UK and France not to help Israel stop Iran’s strikes.

+A Government spokesperson said: “We will always take robust action to defend our forces in the region if it is ever required.

 Iran launched missile and drone strikes on Israel overnight after a series of Israeli attacks on the heart of Tehran’s nuclear programme and armed forces.